 Parkland 17 Memorial Foundation Unveils Design for Public Memorial

-Announcement comes in advance of the solemn seven-year remembrance ceremony of the tragedy
+Announcement comes in advance of the solemn seven-year remembrance ceremony of 2018 Florida tragedy

+This memorial is not only inspired by love for the victims, their families and the Parkland community but is also inspired by the beautiful site on which the memorial is planned to be located.

-Huether’s design is based on concentric circles, with a central fountain and seating, surrounded by 17 limestone obelisks, a tribute to each victim: Alyssa Alhadeff, Scott Beigel, Martin Duque Anguiano, Jr., Nicholas Dworet, Aaron Feis, Jaime Guttenberg, Chris Hixon, Luke Hoyer, Cara Loughran, Gina Montalto, Joaquin Oliver, Alaina Petty, Meadow Pollack, Helena Ramsay, Alex Schachter, Carmen Schentrup and Peter Wang.
+Huether’s design is based on concentric circles with a central fountain and seating, surrounded by 17 limestone obelisks approximately 12 feet high, providing a tribute to each victim: Alyssa Alhadeff, Scott Beigel, Martin Duque Anguiano, Nicholas Dworet, Aaron Feis, Jaime Guttenberg, Chris Hixon, Luke Hoyer, Cara Loughran, Gina Montalto, Joaquin Oliver, Alaina Petty, Meadow Pollack, Helena Ramsay, Alex Schachter, Carmen Schentrup and Peter Wang.
 These forms hold each victim’s name and other information about these beloved sons, daughters and husbands whose lives were tragically cut short.
-A meaningful poem is planned to be engraved into the surface of the plaza.
+A poem “But for a Small Moment” is planned to be engraved into the surface of the plaza.
 Shade structures have been added to shield visitors from the sun and feature laser cutouts that create unique shadows as the sun moves throughout the day.
-To complete the circular theme, 17 royal palm trees and an outer seating wall form the border of the Memorial.
+To complete the circular theme, 17 royal palm trees will be planted along an outer seating wall forming the border of the Memorial.

 “Our decision was not an easy one, so many of the designs submitted really captured the essence of what this Memorial should represent,” said Vice Chairman of the Parkland 17 Memorial Foundation Tony Montalto, father of Gina Montalto and liaison to the victims’ families.
 “The public input is very much appreciated.
 Now we move on to the fundraising and construction stage so we can have a public place to remember and reflect on those who were taken far too soon from our families and our community.”